 Bonden also finds it important to promote the revitalisation of Nordic handicraft skills and the use of traditional materials such as Finnish lamb wool, felt and linen.
 According to Hienonen, wool is particularly suitable for the home thanks to its water and dirt-repellent qualities, but due to a number of unfortunate reasons over half of it is thrown away at shearing.
 The brand is on a mission to change the situation and turn it into a feasible circular economy material.

-Hyperlocal in terms of its material choices and production, Bonden has always had bold international ambitions, with products being sold across Europe and beyond.
+Hyperlocal in terms of its material choices and production, Bonden has always had bold international ambitions, selling its products across Europe and beyond.

 “The world evinces great interest in sustainability and Nordic design.
 Because our products are made entirely in Finland, the manufacturing costs determine the product price so that the market is where the eco-luxury segment is growing,” Hienonen explained.